Summary

 Physical Description

-Rectangular beige coloured plastic computer console with dark grey coloured plastic QWERTY style keyboard and orange coloured plastic function keys and paper label above keyboard.
+Rectangular beige coloured plastic computer case with dark grey coloured plastic QWERTY style keyboard and orange coloured plastic function keys and paper label above keyboard.
 White plastic mains cable attached at rear and loose black coloured plastic RGB cable (Red Green Blue) cable with male plugs for a colour monitor to be attached to the console.
-Electronic circutry inside console.
+Electronic circutry inside case.

 More Information